guildai/guild.ai/pages/index.md

     <p>

-      Guild comes with a tour de force of <strong>analytic tools</strong> that help you <strong>study results</strong> and
+      Guild comes with a tour de force of <strong>analytics tools</strong> that help you <strong>study results</strong> and
       <strong>inform your next steps</strong>.